markmoxon/elite-source-code-nes/README.md

 make encrypt verify variant=ntsc
 ```

-This will produce a file called `elite-ntsc.NES` in the `5-compiled-game-discs` folder that contains the NTSC release.
+This will produce a file called `elite-ntsc.NES` in the `5-compiled-game-discs` folder that contains the NTSC variant.

 The verification checksums for this version are as follows: